Best Savings Accounts in India 2026: Interest Rates, Features & Comparison

 Your Savings Account Is Probably Paying You Too Little

-Most Indians keep their money in an SBI or HDFC savings account and earn a measly 2.70–3.00% interest.
-Meanwhile, banks like AU Small Finance and Equitas are offering 7.00% on savings accounts — more than double what the big banks pay.
+Most Indians keep their money in an SBI or HDFC savings account and earn a measly 2.50–3.00% interest.
+Meanwhile, small finance banks like Unity and AU are offering up to 6.75–7.00% on savings accounts — more than double what the big banks pay.

 Choosing the right savings account can mean the difference between earning ₹2,700 and ₹7,000 per year on a ₹1 lakh balance.
 Over time, it adds up — especially for your emergency fund that just sits idle.

-Last updated: April 2026.
-We verify rates monthly from official bank websites.
+Last reviewed: July 2026.
+We verify rates regularly from official bank websites.

 Watch: Best Savings Accounts Compared